azimut/incandescent/README.md

 NOTE: lots of code here is not necessary for renderman, I just salvage another repo for this.

+## Controls

+WASD   - for displacement
+QE     - for tilting
+arrows - for rotations
+shift  - for running
+ctrl   - for slow walking

+... yeah no mouse support

 ## Dep not on quicklisp
 * https://github.com/cbaggers/cepl.fond/